microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

 Ideally we would use the `User-Agent` header to identify the libraries that were involved in making the request.
 Unfortunately, this does not work for Javascript because despite allowing `User-Agent` to be changed in fetch() there is a [bug in Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=571722) that remains unfixed for more than 3 years.

-The SdkVersion borrows much of the syntax from `user-agent` but uses a comma delimited list instead of space delimited list like the `via` header.
+The SdkVersion borrows much of the syntax from `user-agent` but instead uses a comma delimited list.

 ABNF Syntax for SdkVersion: